 Pests are sneaky and can manage to work their way into any facility.
 Keep an eye on these potential pest hotspots for signs of pest activity.

-- Processing facilities: Your facility and your suppliers’ facilities all offer plenty of food, water and shelter that pests need to survive.
+Your facility and your suppliers’ facilities all offer plenty of food, water and shelter that pests need to survive.
 Check around your facility and be sure that your suppliers are maintaining IPM programs in their own facilities.

-- Transportation vehicles: If transportation vehicles are harbouring pests, your facility’s cleanliness does not matter in the grand scheme of things.
+If transportation vehicles are harbouring pests, your facility’s cleanliness does not matter in the grand scheme of things.
 Check vehicles for signs of pest activity before loading shipments.

-- Packaging: Packaging can tell you a lot about the integrity of product.
+Packaging can tell you a lot about the integrity of product.
 Check for chew marks, holes, urine stains and discarded wings when you receive a shipment.

-- Warehouses: Because there are so many moving pieces coming in and out of your warehouses every day, routine monitoring is needed to ensure no pest problem slips through the cracks.
+Because there are so many moving pieces coming in and out of your warehouses every day, routine monitoring is needed to ensure no pest problem slips through the cracks.

 Staying ahead of pest problems is the best way to protect your leg of the supply chain.
 Work the bugs out of your facility by downloading this guide to managing pests in the supply chain and call Orkin Canada today to schedule a free consultation.